 The Board is updated on relevant new laws, regulations and changing commercial risks from time to time.
-Directors are encouraged to attend training sessions, courses and seminars conducted by external consultants and institutions at the Company's expense.
-All Directors have attended the mandated sustainability training as required by the SGX-ST. (Provision 1.2 of the Code)
+Directors are encouraged to attend training sessions, courses and seminars conducted by external consultants and institutions such as the Singapore Institute of Directors ("SID"), the Institute of Singapore Chartered Accountants ("ISCA") and SGX-ST, at the Company's expense.
+All Directors have attended the mandated sustainability training and the Top Executive Workplace Safety and Health Programme as required by the SGX-ST. (Provision 1.2 of the Code)

-Prior to each meeting and when the need arises, the Board and board committees are furnished with complete and adequate information in a timely manner to enable full deliberation of the issues to be considered.
-To ensure that the Board and board committees are able to fulfil their respective responsibilities, Management provides the Board and board committees with board papers and related materials, background and copies of disclosure documents, management reports, forecasts, budgets, financial statements and other relevant information of the Group.
+Prior to each meeting and on an ongoing basis when the need arises, the Board and Board Committees are furnished with complete and adequate information in a timely manner to enable full deliberation of the issues to be considered.
+To ensure that the Board and Board Committees are able to fulfil their respective responsibilities, Management provides the Board and Board Committees with board papers and related materials, background and copies of disclosure documents, management reports, forecasts, budgets, financial statements and other relevant information of the Group.
 (Provision 1.6 of the Code)

 Directors have separate and independent access to the Management and the Company Secretary.
-The Company Secretary attends all Board and board committee meetings, and is responsible for ensuring that the meeting and other Board procedures are followed and the applicable rules and regulations are complied with.
-Under the direction of the Board, the Company Secretary is responsible for, inter alia, (i) ensuring an effective and efficient flow of information within the Board and its committees and between Management, (ii) facilitating orientation, and (iii) assisting with professional development, as required.
-The Company Secretary also assists the Board in the implementation and upkeep of good corporate governance and best practices across the Group and ensuring that the Company complies with the Listing Manual Section B: Rules of Catalist of the Singapore Exchange Securities Trading Limited ("Catalist Rules")
+The Company Secretary attends all Board and Board Committee meetings, and is responsible for ensuring that all relevant procedures are followed and the applicable rules and regulations are complied with.
+Under the direction of the Board, the Company Secretary is responsible for, inter alia, (i) ensuring an effective and efficient flow of information within the Board and its Committees and between Management, (ii) facilitating orientation, and (iii) assisting with professional development, as required.
+The Company Secretary also assists the Board in the implementation and upkeep of good corporate governance and best practices across the Group and ensuring that the Company complies with the Listing Manual Section B: Rules of Catalist of the Singapore Exchange Securities Trading Limited (the "Catalist Rules").